History

 Current state

-From the Romanesque period, at least the western part of the southern wall of the nave has survived, with bricked up Romanesque windows, one of which is partially covered by a newer buttress.
-The chancel with the original vault and a few architectural details comes from the Gothic period.
-Gothic is also the western portal, the portal to the sacristy and two bricked up early-Gothic windows in the eastern part of the southern wall of the nave.
-In the northern wall of the presbytery there is a stone gothic pastophory.
+At least the western part of the southern wall of the nave has survived from the Romanesque period, where bricked-up Romanesque windows have survived, one of which is partially covered with a newer buttress.
+The chancel with the original vault and several architectural details comes from the Gothic period.
+The western portal, the portal to the sacristy and two bricked-up windows of early Gothic shapes in the eastern part of the southern wall of the nave are also Gothic.
+In the northern wall of the chancel there is a stone Gothic pastoforium.
+A unique architectural detail are the bas-relief corbels in the chancel of the church.

 bibliography: